opil/documentation/docs/develop/TP/opil_config_tp_tasksupervisor.md

 end
 ```

-To simplify this down in the following the simplest structure of a *Task* is build and later on extended with optional functionality.
+To simplify this, down in the following example, the simplest structure of a *Task* is build and later on extended with optional functionality.

-### Example Simple Task
+#### Example Simple Task

-In the simplest form a *Task* in *LoTLan* just describes that an item should be picked up at some location and be delivered to another location:
+In its simplest form, a *Task* in *LoTLan* just describes that an item should be picked up at some location and be delivered to another location:

 ```text
 Task TransportGoodsPallet